I began this blog and website to “promote” my book Airing Out the Fairy Tale, but that is only a part of my life.

-I study and write about living, breathing, connecting, knowing we each have a part, and this blog and website are my way to connect with the whole.
+I study and write about living, breathing, sensing, connecting, knowing we each have a part, and this blog and website are my way to connect with the whole.

 Looking back I see that my other two books also “air out the fairy tale”.
 When I went through treatment for breast cancer, I had a blog which became a book: Breast Strokes: Two Friends Journal through the Unexpected Gifts of Cancer.
 I learned that cancer may not be a death sentence, but instead an expansion into a wider world of connection.
 My medical treatment was augmented by early morning writing with my friend Jane Flint.